November 23, 2009

 A frustrated horse owner seeks out options for her gastric ulcer-suffering horse.

-I purchased a 6-year-old Quarter Horse two years ago that was treated for ulcers with Tagamet and then colicked a few months later.
+I purchased a 6-year-old Quarter Horse two years ago that was treated for ulcers and then colicked a few months later.
 He was taken to Cornell University and after being scoped, was diagnosed with having a few Grade 1 ulcers with evidence of healed ulcers.
-He continued to colic occasionally, which I later realized was due to not getting enough of the Tagament.
-I consulted with my veterinarian and decided to switch him to Zantac.
-We also switched him to a senior feed, as recommended by Cornell, to help reduce the acid in his stomach.
-He continued to do well on the Zantac, gaining weight and overall looking great.
+He continued to colic occasionally, which I later realized was due to not getting enough treatment.
+I consulted with my veterinarian and decided to switch treatments and put him on senior feed, as recommended by Cornell, to help reduce the acid in his stomach.
+He continued to do well, gaining weight and overall looking great.
 However, one other symptom he has is burping, which smells terrible.
 A few months ago, we decided to start backing him off the Zantac.
 He stayed on pasture and was grained twice a day (senior) and given hay in the morning and night.

 Now that we have started backing him off the Zantac, he burps more often and shows some of the same signs that we observed in the beginning (lying down, stretching while standing).